Killa Kela

 Killa Kela (born Lee Potter) is a British beatboxer and rapper from West Sussex.

-He is widely considered to have been the first beatboxer from the UK.
+Kela's career began in 1997 with the formation of the U.K. hip hop crew, 360 Physicals.
+He transitioned from a rapper and MC, to a beatboxer and vocalist, gaining recognition through tours with notable artists and affiliations, such as the Rock Steady Crew and the Scratch Perverts.
+Kela popularized beatboxing in Europe, becoming the first beatbox artist from the continent to sign with a major label and receiving accolades for his innovative style.
+His performances are known for blending music styles and showcasing his "multivocalism" technique, which includes vocal scratching, imitations of popular songs, and a mix of drum and bass, electro, and hip hop.

+Kela has collaborated with a range of artists and bands, participated in festivals, and contributed to media projects, including video games and commercials.
+He released albums and singles, notably "The Permanent Marker" and "Elocution".
+Kela engages in artist-to-artist conversations through his podcast, focusing on music and street culture.
+His ventures include the creation of a beatbox sample pack and the Killa Kela Livestream show.

 Career

 Killa Kela’s career started in 1997 when he formed a 10 collective strong U.K Hip Hop crew called 360 Physicals; composed of MC’s DJ’s and graffiti artists from across the Southeast of the U.K.

 Initially a rapper and an MC, after honing his skills later as a beatboxer and vocalist, he was then taken under the wing of DJ Vadim (Ninja Tune/Jazz Fudge) and sent on tour with Vadim and his then live band “The Russian Percussion” alongside various Hip Hop artists of the day, inc. Company Flow, Swollen Members, Blurum13, The Scratch Perverts, The Arsonists, Jurassic 5 to name a few.
 123 countries were toured and over 200 shows were performed in less than 18 months.

 Around the same time Kela was inducted into the legendary New York Hip Hop organisation the Rock Steady Crew by the then Rocksteady U.K chapter representative Tuff Tim Twist.
 This came about after both Tim and RSC founder Crazy Legs (NYC), witnessed Kela perform (multiple times) at The U.K Breakdancing Championships which were held in London between 2001 - 2003.